AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingSimplePlayTimeMaximizationModel.md

 For this tutorial, we need multiple things to build our model, this includes:

-* Neural Network Model

-* A Reinforcement Learning Model (Deep Q-Learning or Deep SARSA)
+* Tabular Reinforcement Learning Model (Tabular Q-Learning or Tabular SARSA)

 * Categorical Policy Quick Setup